hillols/302_test_repo/README.md

 # 302_test_repo
-This is tesr repository created during lecture!
+This is test repository created during lecture!